bjeanes/culture/README.md

 * Leadership is not appointed/given, it is earned
   * You are a leader if and only if people follow you.
+* leads/managers are not bosses
+  * they are advocates
+  * they are 3 steps ahead of team clearing obstacles
+  * they inspire, not dictate

 #### Hiring

 * *Hire for culture fit first, talent second*
 * *Only hire people you can trust*
   * Policies/procedures are created when you can't trust your employees — i.e. you made bad hires.

+#### Compensation

+* Pay them as much as you would pay them to keep them from leaving for a higher-paying job

 Inspiration
 -----------